 Listen to your customer

-When a customer comes to you upset and demanding their money back, they may not be in the most rational state of mind.
+When a customer comes to you upset and demanding a refund, they may not be in the most rational state of mind.
 Understanding this is extremely important.

 One of the best things you can do for a frustrated customer is to make them feel heard.
 Whether they’re disappointed that their expectations weren’t met or they just feel ripped off, allowing them to explain how and why they feel you screwed up goes a long way in making things right.